 The following principle is proposed to be the conclusion for normative work:

-Partly rejected S-NSSAI:
+Partially rejected S-NSSAI:

 - AMF provides information related to the supported or not supported TA(s) regarding a rejected S-NSSAI in the RA to UE in the registration procedure and UE configuration update procedure if the UE indicates that it supports this feature.
-The UE shall be able to request a rejected S-NSSAI, by initiating a registration update procedure, in a supported TA based on the supported/not supported TA information associated with this S-NSSAI.
+The UE shall be able to request a rejected S-NSSAI, by initiating a registration update procedure, in a supported TA based on the supported or not supported TA information associated with this S-NSSAI.
 The current concept of allowed NSSAI and uniform support of it in UE’s RA is not impacted by this feature based on indication of where in RA certain rejected S-NSSAIs are supported/not supported.
 In this approach, the Allowed NSSAI is still uniformly supported in the RA.

-Editor's note: It is FFS whether the list of TAIs associated with the rejected S-NSSAI includes TAs where the S-NSSAI is supported or not supported.
+NOTE: The list of TAIs associated with the rejected S-NSSAI includes TAs where the S-NSSAI is supported or not supported.
+The details will be defined at stage 3.

-Partly allowed S-NSSAI:
+Partially allowed S-NSSAI:

 - If a requested S-NSSAI is not supported in the current TA but supported in other TAs part of the RA, the AMF (for supporting UEs) may indicate to the UE that some S-NSSAIs are partially/conditionally allowed in the RA by indicating the TAs where these are supported or not supported.
 If so, the UE assumes it can use the connectivity for the slices in the TAs where it is indicated to be supported.
 In this approach, the Allowed NSSAI is still uniformly supported in the RA but the Partially Allowed S-NSSAI is not uniformly supported in the RA.
+The RAN is not aware of Partially Allowed S-NSSAI.

-Editor's note: It is FFS whether the list of TAIs associated with the partially allowed S-NSSAI includes TAs where the S-NSSAI is supported or not supported.
+NOTE: The list of TAIs associated with the rejected S-NSSAI includes TAs where the S-NSSAI is supported or not supported.
+The details will be defined at stage 3.

-- whether to apply one of the two options is a per S-NSSAI decision based on AMF policy, both options can be supported in a PLMN and can be applied simultaneously for one UE for different S-NSSAIs.
+Whether to apply one of the two options is a per S-NSSAI decision based on AMF policy, both options can be supported in a PLMN and can be applied simultaneously for one UE for different S-NSSAIs.

-Editor's note: The partially allowed S-NSSAI approach above is subject to further discussion and analysis also based on RAN feedback.